sejungkwak/work-time/README.md

     - [x] I want to be able to review each employee's attendance record so that I can manage the team more effectively.

-        : The admin can review all employee’s clock cards for the current day by typing 2 at the admin portal menu.
+        : The admin can review all employee's clock cards for the current day by typing 2 at the admin portal menu.
 They can type in another day to review them.

         <details>
             <summary>Attendance Review Screenshot</summary>